-The NETConnection class we have used in the last two labs is based on a protocol called TCP.
-Unlike POP and SMTP, TOC is not based on TCP.
-Instead, TOC packets are sent using an AOL-specific protocol named FLAP.
-To enable you to work with FLAP, we will provide a new class named FLAPConnection.
+Unlike POP and SMTP, TOC is not based directly on TCP.
+Instead, TOC packets are sent using an AOL-specific protocol named FLAP (no one seems to know what FLAP stands for).
+The NETConnection class we have used in the last two labs is based on TCP.
+Therefore, to enable you to work with FLAP, we will provide a new class named FLAPConnection that will enable you to send and receive TOC packets without worrying about the details of the FLAP protocol.